Note: I am NOT a journalist, and make NO

 - abuse – including rape and murder - of trans women in Saudi Arabia; “A fleeing Saudi woman faces grave risks after being returned to Saudi Arabia against her will while in transit in the Philippines”; dozens of US officials are pushing measures to stop additional US assistance to Saudi Arabia's war in Yemen; a Saudi woman is close to conquering all seven summits;

-- a call has been made for Egyptian authorities to immediately disclose whether they are or were holding four Palestinian men from Gaza affiliated with Hamas whose whereabouts are unknown”; a human rights lawyer has sentenced in absentia to 10 years jail for “insulting the President”; an opinion that Egypt’s current President Sisi needs to learn from the mistakes of former President Mubarek that repression does not stop terrorism, and risks inciting rebellion;
+- a call has been made for Egyptian authorities to “immediately disclose whether they are or were holding four Palestinian men from Gaza affiliated with Hamas whose whereabouts are unknown”; a human rights lawyer has sentenced in absentia to 10 years jail for “insulting the President”; an opinion that Egypt’s current President Sisi needs to learn from the mistakes of former President Mubarek that repression does not stop terrorism, and risks inciting rebellion; - With regard

 and from a range of other sites: